-The article is called “why grain free pet food is’t better and carbs are good”.
-Obviously this article immediately got my attention, and is a good example of how to manipulate people with half truths and half baked science.
+The article is called “why grain-free pet food isn’t better and carbs are good”.
+Obviously, this article immediately got my attention and is a good example of how to manipulate people with half-truths and half-baked science.
 It is a tremendously effective strategy in human food marketing too.
-The article is here:
+The article is here.

 - He starts off by explaining what a carb is and to point out grain-free does not mean carb free.
 So he is basically saying all kibble has carbs in regardless, but don’t worry because he is going to tell you why carbs are good for dogs.

 - He ingeniously backs up his glucose folly, by doubling down on it.
-You see a dogs brain like a humans requires glucose to survive.
+You see a dogs brain like a human requires glucose to survive.
 So he is suggesting if a dog or human does not eat glucose they will die.
-Unfortunately in the same chapter he describes how dogs and humans can make glucose from protein (amino acid), and completely misses out that one of the main functions of the liver is to create glucose.
-In fact excess dietary glucose crossing the blood brain barrier, is one of the reasons why we get Dementia and Alzheimer’s.
+Unfortunately, in the same chapter, he describes how dogs and humans can make glucose from protein (amino acid), and completely misses out that one of the main functions of the liver is to create glucose.
+In fact, excess dietary glucose crossing the blood-brain barrier is one of the reasons why we get Dementia and Alzheimer’s.
 Dogs like humans can and should create there own glucose, and both can produce Ketones for energy.
 Therefore carbs are not essential for a dogs glucose requirement.